-The U.S. Summer Sisters Summer Exchange Program encourages gifted female high school students to imagine more for their future by allowing them to study science, leadership, and international affairs at prestigious U.S. universities.
+The U.S. Summer Sisters Summer Exchange Program encourages gifted low to middle income female high school students to imagine more for their future by allowing them to study science, leadership, international affairs, among others topics at U.S. universities.

-Through the generous support of the five U.S. universities, Pepsi Cola, Locke Lorde, and individual donors, the Summer Sisters developed their leadership skills, gained confidence to invest in their future, and served as cultural ambassadors to the United States.
-In doing so, they enriched the experience of their fellow students.
-As the program coordinator at Smith College explained, “The American students were especially interested in learning about [the Pakistani student’s] family and lifestyle, which sparked many conversations about gender roles, equality, and religion.
+Through the generous support of the U.S. Embassy in Pakistan and the academic partners, the Summer Sisters have developed leadership skills, gained confidence to invest in their future, and served as cultural ambassadors to the United States.
+They also enrich the experience of their fellow students.
+As the program director at Smith College explained, “The American students were especially interested in learning about [the Pakistani student’s] family and lifestyle, which sparked many conversations about gender roles, equality, and religion.
 These conversations about differences are critical, because they help eliminate stereotypes of women in Pakistan, but also highlight the need for more access to opportunities for Pakistani women and girls.
 [The student] was the perfect representative of this dichotomy, and demonstrated the talent and intellect that Pakistani women have to offer the world.”

-The Council will continue to encourage the Summer Sisters long after they return to Pakistan by arranging scholarships, internships, and job referrals.
-We have also paired them with professional female mentors in the U.S. and linked them to opportunities provided through the alumni program of the Fulbright Commission.
+The Council will continue to encourage the Summer Sisters long after they return to Pakistan by arranging internships, networking opportunities, and leadership training.
+We have also linked them to opportunities provided through the Pakistan U.S. Alumni Network (PUAN) and iEARN.

 The Community of Scholars program is a rigorous college-credit summer program designed for students entering their junior and senior years of high school.
 The Community of Scholars offers academically outstanding students the chance to broaden their understanding of international relations by enrolling in a three-credit college class designed just for them.
 Students admitted to this program will sample the undergraduate experience and take advantage of what the School of International Service (SIS) has to offer.
 Community of Scholars introduces students to the advancing field of global affairs through college-level coursework.
 Whether online or in class at AU, instructors provide dynamic lectures and engage students in discussions as well as simulations, such as a mock UN debate.